daisukelab/cv_opt_flow/README.md

 ===========================

 ## About

-This is sample code for trying methods of computer vision called [Optical Flow](https://en.wikipedia.org/wiki/Optical_flow) casually with [OpenCV](http://opencv.org).
+This is a sample code of [Optical Flow](https://en.wikipedia.org/wiki/Optical_flow) casually with [OpenCV](http://opencv.org).

-This is better version of 'samples/python2/opt_flow.py' included in OpenCV.
+This is better version of 'samples/python2/opt_flow.py' included in OpenCV:

-Features:
-- Switchable to 4 type of optical flow methods.
+- Switchable to 4 types of optical flow methods,
-- Not accumulating 'flow' for easy understanding.
+- Not accumulating 'flow' for making it easy,
-- Flipping video image horizontally for the use with webcam.
+- Flipping video image horizontally for the use with webcam,
-- Summarized code for each methods.
+- Packing each methods into classes,
-- (new) Raspberry Pi support.
+- Also runs on Raspberry Pi.

 ## Example